 F. Steven Pang

-F. Steven Pang, a partner in the firm, and one of Hawaii’s most experienced Korean speaking attorneys, writes a weekly column for the Korea Times Hawaii newspaper and the Koreatimeshawaii.com (over 737 articles) and concentrates his legal practice on business law, contracts, commercial transactions, corporate law, real estate law, international transactions, and selective litigation, arbitration, and mediation.
+F. Steven Pang, a partner in the firm, and one of Hawaii’s most experienced Korean speaking attorneys, writes a weekly column for the Korea Times Hawaii newspaper and the Koreatimeshi.com (over 915 articles) and concentrates his legal practice on business law, contracts, commercial transactions, corporate law, real estate law, international transactions, and selective litigation, arbitration, and mediation.

 Mr. Pang is a graduate of the University of Illinois at Urbana-Champaign (with honors) and received his law degree from the University of California, Hastings College of the Law.

 Mr. Pang provided transactional assistance for the first international auto show in Seoul, Korea titled the “World of Dream Car” at Lotte World Hotel in 1993.